Submitted by peter on

 Google's contribution

 Google decided Qt and GTK are both too heavy for Google's use.
-Google is currently pushing Aura with or without other helper libraries.
+On ChromeOS, Google started pushing Aura with or without other helper libraries.

-Users of Qt and GTK in application development both hoping their favourite library will be the first GUI to Android and set the standard.
+Users of Qt and GTK, in application development, both wished their favourite library would be the first GUI to Android and set the standard.
 Google's actions with Aura killed that hope.

 The most GTK or Qt can hope for is to be the first "cross platform" GUI to reach Android.
 At the rate Qt and GTK are progressing, it is more likely Aura will be ported back to Linux.